pengHTYX/PSHuman/README.md

 ### 📝 Update
 - __[2024.11.30]__: Release the SMPL-free [version](https://huggingface.co/pengHTYX/PSHuman_Unclip_768_6views), which does not require SMPL condition for multiview generation and perform well in general posed human.
+- __[2024.12.11]__: The huggingface demo has been deployed [here](https://huggingface.co/spaces/fffiloni/PSHuman).
+Special thanks to [Sylvain Filoni](https://github.com/fffiloni)!
+Take a try now.

+### Common issues
+- **Q:** Minimum VRAM requirement
+**A**: The current model is trained at a resolution of 768, requiring over 40GB of VRAM.
+We are considering training a new model at a resolution of 512, which would allow it to run on an RTX 4090.

 ### Installation
 ```